quangbhdang/RMLET/README.md

 conda env create -f environment.yml conda activate myenv
 ```
 Install additional packages as needed.
 When finished, deactivate with `conda deactivate`.
+You can change the name of the environment by modify the name of the environment inside the envrionment.yml instead the default one.

 ## PROJECT OVERVIEW